 13: Limerick - Listowel - Tralee

-This service shares part of its route with the Limerick – Killarney Expressway service (14, see below for more on this) between Limerick and Abbeyfeale making for a hourly service along the County Limerick portion of the N21.
+This service shares part of its route with the Limerick - Killarney Expressway service (14, see below for more on this) between Limerick and Abbeyfeale making for an hourly service along the County Limerick portion of the N21.
 In County Kerry, the frequency becomes two hourly for much of the day and it extends later into the evening than I had expected too.

 14: Limerick - Castleisland - Kerry Airport - Killarney

 For the record, this service calls at all the major towns near the N21 in West Limerick and that makes it interesting to me for more than getting between Limerick city and the airport at Farranfore or Killarney.
 Service frequency is two-hourly and covers a good stretch of the day too.
-This looks a useful one for those planning a visit to what is a scenic part of the planet.
+This looks like a useful one for those planning a visit to what is a scenic part of the planet.

 30: Dublin - Dublin Airport - Cavan - Donegal - West Donegal